 HONORS ACADEMY MAJOR (38) 33 hours

-PHILOSOPHICAL FOUNDATIONS 9 hours
+PHILOSOPHICAL FOUNDATIONS • •

-HIS 3303 Perspectives in Social Sciences hours
+HIS 3303 Perspectives in Social Sciences 3 hours

-GOV 4392 Christianity, Ethics, and Politics in America hours
+GOV 4392 Christianity, Ethics, and Politics in America 3 hours

-HIS/GOV 3381 Western Intellectual Tradition/Political Theory 3 hours
+GOV 3381 Political Theory 3 hours

 NATIONAL AND GLOBAL FOUNDATIONS 6 hours

-HIS 4382 Contemporary U.S. History and Politics hours
+HIS 4382 Contemporary U.S. History and Politics 3 hours

 GOV 4389 U.S. Foreign Policy and I.R.
-Theory hours
+Theory 3 hours

-ECONOMIC FOUNDATIONS 6 hours
+ECONOMIC FOUNDATIONS .6 hours

-ECO 2350 Political Economy 3 hours
+ECO 2350 Political Economy

-ECO 3350 Economic Theory and Policy Analysis hours
+ECO 3350 Economic Theory and Policy Analysis3 hours

-CIVIC FOUNDATIONS 9 hours
+CIVIC FOUNDATIONS .
+9 hours

-GOV 2390 Legislative Process: Federal, State, and Local hours
+GOV 2390 Legislative Process: Federal, State, and Local 3 hours

-GOV 3391 Law and Society 3 hours
+GOV 3301 American Jurisprudence OR GOV 3391 Law and Society 3 hours

-GOV 4304 American Political Culture 3 hours
+GOV 4304 American Political Culture

 EXPERIENTIAL LEARNING FOUNDATION 0 hours

+.
+U Hours

+. o nours

+ACA 4000 Experiential Learning

 ACA 4000 Experiential Learning0 hours

-REQUIRED GENERAL EDUCATION, ELECTIVES & SEMINARS 5) 0 hours

-HIS/GOV 2308 Research and Writing in the Social Sciences (3) 0 hours

-GEN 1101 Freshman Seminar (Honors)

-GEN 4100 Senior Seminar (Honors) hours

-CAPSTONE 3 hours

-ACA 4108 The Academy Bachelor's Thesis: Research & Preparation 1 hour

-ACA 4208 The Academy Bachelor's Thesis: Defense 2 hours
+ACA 4000 Experiential Learning

+ACA 4000 Experiential Learning

+ACA 4000 Experiential Learning) 0 hours

+ACA 4000 Experiential Learning) 0 hours

-Hours include GEN 1101, and GEN 4100 which should be used as part of the General Education requirements and HIS/GOV 2308 which should be used to fulfill the Technology Component degree requirement.
+^{}Hours include GEN 1101, and GEN 4100 which should be used as part of the General Education requirements and HIS/GOV 2308 which should be used to fulfill the Technology Component degree requirement.
 Completion of the courses will fulfill the requirement in both areas, but the hours may be counted towards the degree one time only.
 If a student is unable to complete HIS/GOV 2308 as part of their General Education requirements, the course becomes a required elective in the Honors Academy curriculum.